Wrist Game or Crying Shame: Breitling Cosmonaute Lemania 1873

 In the early 80’s Breitling returned with a host of new watches and it was actually 1985 that saw the return of the Navitimer and the Breitling Cosmonaute with the reference 81600.
 This time, though, the roughly 41mm cases came with a Lemania 1873 (hello, Speedmaster) and mineral glass crystal.
 But don’t worry, that crystal along with the snap back case design and pushers kept these watches as interested in going swimming as a herd of house cats.
 (By the way, Carpenter apparently dunked his hand into the ocean deep upon splashdown and it didn’t end well for his Cossie.)
 And while we may rue the passing of the Venus 178 for a slightly more pedestrian movement, these new Breitling chronographs kept old school looks and added 80’s requirements such as all gold or a gold bezel!
 Of course, stainless models were available and planet “inox” happens to be where our space capsule stops today.

-The Breitling Cosmonaute we have today comes via Chrono24 and from the land where there are currently more Paul Newman Daytonas than on our earth 50 years ago: Italy.
+The Breitling Cosmonaute we have today comes via Chrono24 and from the land where there are currently more Paul Newman Daytonas than on our earth 50 years ago: Italy (the watch and photos are the property of the seller).
 From what I can tell, this watch is truly “new old stock” and not someone’s new, old stock which is typically the case.
 The chamfers are strong, the box, papers and hang tag are present and it even contains a cool oyster-style Breitling bracelet.

 For the life of me, I cannot confirm if this accessory was constructed by one Gay Freres, but its inclusion should inspire gaiety indeed!
 This watch has a nice looking tritium dial and that’s more than most can say as the aforementioned dreaded H2O has crept into most models of this era.
 And if all those measurement scales leave you wanting for more, flip this piece onto its backside and behold a temperature conversion scale.
 I won’t lie, after living in Europe for the better part of 8 years, I still don’t know what the difference is between Celsius and Fahrenheit!
 Before we get to the $5,122 question, some readers might say “why wouldn’t you buy an older 60’s model instead?”